 - Speak

 - Pause

 - Point at the content using a pointer or your arm

 - Turn to look at the audience

 - Talk and explain

-[1] Ivey, Andrew (2010): Perfect Presentations.
-How You Can Master the Art of Successful Presenting.
-1st edition. free e-book at bookboon.com - https://bookboon.com/ This overlooked technique - point, turn & talk - gives you the chance to reinforce eye contact with the audience.
+This overlooked technique - point, turn & talk - gives you the chance to reinforce eye contact with the audience.
 As you establish eye contact with the audience you project your knowledge of the subject, you build participation and, importantly, you develop understanding.

-Understanding is greatly improved since eye contact allows us to gauge the clarity of your words and be alert to puzzled expressions in the audience.
+Understanding is greatly improved since eye contact allows us to gauge the clarity of our words and be alert to puzzled expressions in the audience.
 Coupled with clearer and less busy slide content this effective technique is invaluable for the typical business PowerPointTM presentation.

-If you went down the street speaking to cars, mailboxes and fence posts, you would soon be talking to a policeman, or to sincere individuals in white coats.
-So, when we're in front of an audience and need good human contact, why do we talk to whiteboards, flip charts, and our own presentation notes?
-Many talk to their presentation notes even when they're not picking up useful information from it!
+If you went down the street speaking to cars, mailboxes, and fence posts, you would soon be talking to a policeman or sincere individuals in white coats.
+So, when we're in front of an audience and need good human contact, why do we talk to whiteboards, flip charts, and our presentation notes?

+Many talk about their presentation notes even when they're not picking up useful information from them!

-How not to speak to our presentation notes?
+How not speak to our presentation notes?
 See the answer below visualized and explained.

-Figure 1.
-The point, turn & talk technique [2]
+Figure 1: The point, turn & talk technique [2]